Qoehco/Beastrider/README.md

 This is the README!
 Did you actually read me?
 Wow.
 What a cool guy.
 I appreciate your attention to detail.
 But unfortunately, you're still a chump.
+I am changing things for the purpose of demonstration!